- Written by Dr.Mehmet Demircioglu

 It can still be absorbed, and the patient should understand the potential benefits and limits before using it.
 A topical treatment still deserves medical respect.

-The best plan is not the most aggressive plan.
-The best plan is the one that fits the diagnosis, the medical profile, the donor capacity, and the patient’s ability to maintain it realistically.
+The right plan is not the most aggressive plan.
+It is the one that fits the diagnosis, the medical profile, the donor capacity, and the patient’s ability to maintain it realistically.

 What if I cannot or do not want to use medication after surgery?

-This is a very important question, and I prefer when patients ask it before surgery rather than after.
+This question belongs before surgery, not after.
 If you cannot or do not want to use medication, surgery may still be possible in selected cases, but the planning must be more conservative.

-I have written separately about whether a patient can have a hair transplant without finasteride, because this is one of the most emotionally loaded questions in hair restoration.
+I discuss whether a patient can have a hair transplant without finasteride because this belongs among the more emotionally loaded questions in hair restoration.

 A 45 year old patient with stable frontal recession is not the same as a 22 year old patient with aggressive diffuse thinning.
 They may both ask for a hair transplant, but medically they are very different cases.

-This is not because I want to make the process difficult.
-It is because my priority is quality over quantity.
+This is not about making the process difficult.
 A transplant should not give a patient a short period of happiness followed by years of regret.

-When medication is not part of the plan, the hairline should usually be more mature, the density goal should be realistic, and the donor area must be protected carefully.
+When medication is not part of the plan, the hairline often needs to be more mature, the density goal should be realistic, and the donor area must be protected carefully.
 The surgeon must think about the second and third decade after surgery, not only the first year.

 Patients also need to understand why some hair transplant results look thin.
-Sometimes the problem is not failed grafts.
-Sometimes the problem is ongoing native hair loss, poor planning, unrealistic density promises, or judging a result too early.
+Sometimes the difficulty is not failed grafts.
+Sometimes the difficulty is ongoing native hair loss, poor planning, unrealistic density promises, or judging a result too early.

-The safest hair transplant plan is not always the plan that uses the most grafts.
-In many patients, the safest plan is the one that uses donor hair intelligently and leaves options for the future.
+A safer hair transplant plan is not always the plan that uses the most grafts.
+For some patients, the more cautious plan is the one that uses donor hair intelligently and leaves options for the future.

-So if you are using minoxidil and wondering whether to stop it before a hair transplant, my advice is not to make the decision alone.
+So if you are using minoxidil and wondering whether to stop it before a hair transplant, do not make the decision alone.
 Bring the full history to your surgeon.
 Bring photos from before minoxidil if you have them.

 Explain what changed, what did not change, and what you are willing to continue after surgery.
-This honesty helps the surgeon design a plan that can survive beyond the first year.
+Clear communication helps the surgeon design a plan that can survive beyond the first year.

-A good surgical plan should not depend on guessing.
-It should come from diagnosis, donor evaluation, realistic expectations, and honest discussion about medication.
+A surgical plan should not depend on guessing.
+It should come from diagnosis, donor evaluation, realistic expectations, and direct discussion about medication.
 This is how I protect both the result and the patient.

 For the right patient, minoxidil can be helpful before and after a hair transplant.
 For another patient, it may be less important than donor management, DHT control, or simply waiting until the pattern becomes clearer.

-The goal is not to chase every possible treatment.
-The goal is to make the right decision at the right time, with a calm mind and a clear plan.
+The plan should not chase every possible treatment.
+It should make the right decision at the right time, with clear reasoning and a stable plan.